 - Location of participants

 The important questions

-Once these have been carefully considered it’s worth sitting back and thinking about the delegate journey; and how it would vary through each event type.
+Once these have been carefully considered it’s worth sitting back and thinking about the delegate journey and how it would vary through each event type.
 If you opt to go hybrid, would you get the expected numbers coming to the face-to-face element of the event, or will everyone choose the virtual option as it means less time out of their busy lives?
-Do you need to put an incentive in place or is attendance mandatory?
-Creating a conversation with potential delegates through a survey or focus group to discover what they are looking to gain from the event can also aid your final decision.
+Do you need to put an incentive in place, or is attendance mandatory?
+Creating a conversation with potential delegates through a survey or focus group to discover what they're looking to gain from the event can also aid your final decision.

-For those attending face to face, what safety procedures are in place (please see article on this here), and what do they have to gain from being in person?
+For those attending face-to-face, what safety procedures are in place and what do they have to gain from being in-person?
 You don’t want anyone to leave wishing they’d stayed and home and just joined virtually!

-And for the virtual attendees what could they miss out on, and what will they still get?
-It’s so important to be clear on this from early on in planning a hybrid event so attendees can decide if coming in person or simply logging on is right for them and their goals for the event.
+And for the virtual attendees: what might they miss out on, and what will they still get?
+It’s so important to be clear on this from early on in planning a hybrid event so that attendees can decide if coming in person or simply logging on is right for them and their goals for the event.

 So, what could a hybrid event actually look like?
-Just like face-to-face events can change significantly depending on their venue, the number of guests and agenda.
-Virtual and Hybrid events can take on many different forms as well.
+Just how face-to-face events can change significantly depending on their venue, the number of guests and agenda, virtual and hybrid events can take on many different forms.
 Hybrid could simply mean having all talks/sessions available to view later.
-Or it could mean you stream session live and virtual attendees can contribute and engage in real time by sending in questions or engaging in event chat boxes.
+Or it could mean you stream sessions live and virtual attendees can contribute and engage in real time by submitting questions or engaging in event chat boxes.

 With hybrid (and virtual) events there’s more to just consider than the talks themselves.
 What networking opportunities will there be for those joining from home, will they still be able to connect with exhibitors and view posters or products?